sunset Canyonlands Moab elopement

 Prior to the ceremony, I ask other park visitors to clear the area since we have a wedding permit for that location.
 Some couples will pull from wedding ceremony unity ideas like a unity candle or readings (when guests are present).
 I can help decide at which point that will fit best and give pointers on what to do immediately after the first kiss.
 Serving as a resource for these little decisions in your Utah wedding planning ensures zero worries for how your ceremony will look!

 Within 30 days of your date, you are responsible for applying for your Utah wedding license.
 Grand County, Utah requires an officiant and two witnesses to legally get married.
-I can be one of those witnesses, and if it’s a zero-guest elopement, we just need to find a willing hiker to sign as the second!
+I can be one of those witnesses, and if it’s a zero-guest elopement, we just need to find a willing hiker to sign as the second.
+You may even end up being witnesses for another couple like these two did!

 Another wedding ceremony option that I photograph often is a commitment ceremony.
 According to BRIDES, commitment and traditional ceremonies are almost the same apart from one key component: “It is not legally binding.
 During this ritual, two people declare their love for one another and vow to spend the rest of their lives together.
 Sometimes the ceremony includes traditions from weddings; other times couples get completely creative with their ceremony and just speak directly to one another with no frills.”